glafrance/angular-user-mgmt/README.md

 - execute "npm install" to install the required npm packages
 - follow [this blog post] (https://blog.bitsrc.io/using-https-for-local-development-for-react-angular-and-node-fdfaf69693cd) to create a localhost certificate and place them in the root of where this repository is cloned
 - execute "npm start" to start the application ("ng serve --ssl true --ssl-key ../../localhost-key.pem --ssl-cert ../../localhost.pem")
+- View the application via this browser url: https://localhost:4200 (you might need to do this in a Chrome incognito window)

 You'll get errors if you try to use the Angular app as you have not yet started the backend.